-By using VWO, you can now add visitor behavior as a condition for your visitor segments.
-Behavior targeting allows you to execute a test only when your website visitors perform an action on the webpage, such as clicking the Product Demo button or “after scrolling 50% of the page.”
-In such cases, the visitors are eligible for a test after they meet the behavior condition you specified for the test.
+Using VWO, you can add visitor behavior as a condition for your visitor segments.
+This allows you to execute a test when your website visitors perform an action on the webpage, such as clicking the Product Demo button or after scrolling 50% of the page.
+In such a scenario, the visitors are eligible for a test only after they meet the behavior condition you have defined for your test.

-To view the list of all behavior targeting conditions you can add, click here.
+To know about the various behavior targeting options available in VWO, refer to How to Define Custom Visitor Segments.
 By default, most A/B tests run when the page gets loaded.
 However, if you add a behavior action, the tests run only after users perform the defined behavior action on the page.

-For the test, we need to add trust badges on the left side of the form and measure the impact on the number of sign-ups.
+For this test, you need to add trust badges on the left side of the form and measure the impact on the number of sign-ups.

 To set up the campaign, you can add target conditions such as “Click an element” by using the CSS path of the free-trial button, along with the URLs on which the button is present and other conditions you want to add.
 The advantages of adding Click behavior as a target condition are:

 - Precise targeting – If you just define visitor segments by using a URL, all visitors landing on the URL will become a part of the test.
 However, not every visitor will click Free Trial.
 By adding in-session behavior, you can target visitors landing on the page and then clicking the button.
 This will help you narrow down the scope of the segment.